A lot of people consider Sydney to be the best city in the world! That’s no small claim.

 #1 – Walk Across the Sydney Harbour Bridge

-You can see the whole harbor from the famous bridge!
+You can see the whole harbour from the famous bridge!
 Stroll across it or take a climbing tour over the arch – either one is great.
 Bring your camera and take in the sights.

-We recommend you go in the evening, to see the sunset from this here.
+We recommend you go in the evening, to see the sunset from here.
 This will also mean you avoid peak times when the bridge gets really full.
 From this spot, you can watch the city light up!
 It’s definitely one of the most beautiful bridges in the world.

-#2 – Swim in the pools at Bondi Beach
+#2 – Swim at Bondi Beach

 How many times have you seen an amazing shot of Bondi Beach?
 It’s one of the most aesthetic beaches in the world!
 Swim with incredible views over the ocean, and feel like you’re in a movie!